rwilliams04/datavyu/tutorial/datavyu_tutorial.md

 ### Fake Data Example

 The `datavyur` package provides a function to create fake data called `datavyu_dat`.
 Below I'm just creating two separate datasets using this function.
+This is handy for seeing how your data should be formatted if you want to save an R data back into Datavyu data.

 ```{.r .numberLines}
 x <- as.data.frame(datavyu_dat(n1=25, n2=2)[[1]])